oasp/oasp4js/README.md

 Set up the Tomcat web server
 ---

 * Set up Tomcat users

 Edit the '<tomcat_dir>\conf\tomcat-users.xml' file.
-Add the following roles and user passwords to it:
+Add the following roles and users to it:

 ```
 <tomcat-users>